 As part of this overall responsibility, the Management Board of Volkswagen Bank GmbH has introduced a MaRisk-compliant strategy process and implemented a business and risk strategy.
 The ROUTE2025 business strategy sets out the fundamental views of the Management Board of Volkswagen Bank GmbH on key matters relating to business policy.
+The new MOBILITY2030 business strategy, which was drawn up during the reporting year, was factored into the updating of the business and risk strategy for 2023 as appropriate.
 It includes the objectives for each major business activity and the strategic areas for action to achieve the relevant objectives.
 The business strategy also serves as the starting point for creating an associated risk strategy.